kepelrs/nestjs-prisma-crud/docs/docs/access-control-module/overview.md

 }
 ```

-Keep reading for more details on the [AccessControlModule](./access-control-module) and [AccessPolicy](./access-policy) configuration.
+See the next sessions for more details on the [AccessControlModule](./access-control-module) and [AccessPolicy](./access-policy) configuration.